gluefish/WatiX-cs/WebAppTests/README.md

 		As a tester, I want the html output page to have some meta info present on individual test lines.
 - [x] Excel Read Vars - started 9/4, done 10/8:
 		As a user, I want to have my variables on an Excel sheet, be imported into the test program.
+- [x] Error handling - Done 10/8:
+		As a tester I want to see where the errors occurred, and have the PASS / FAIL state maintained in a state variable

 **************************************************************************************************************************
 ##Backlog
 **************************************************************************************************************************